Rental Repairs: Does Landlord or Tenant Pay?

 - Minor maintenance: Replace light bulbs, smoke detector batteries, air filters, etc.

-- Small repairs: Fix minor issues caused by tenant (e.g. small drywall dents, loose towel racks)
+- Small repairs: Fix minor issues caused by tenant, such as small drywall dents, loose towel racks

 Under the Residential Tenancy Act, emergency repairs are defined as: